|Refinance Mortgage Amount $|

 Methodology Refinance mortgages are an important part of the overall mortgage industry, saving homeowners billions of dollars every year.
 So where is refinancing having the biggest impact?
 To answer that question, SmartAsset looked at data on pre- and post-refinance interest rates, and the total balance of refinanced mortgages in every county in the U.S.

-Specifically, we applied the national average pre-refinance interest rate of 5.88% and the national average post-refinance rate of 3.98% to the total balance of refinanced loans in every U.S. county.
+Specifically, we applied the regional average pre-refinance interest rate and the regional average post-refinance rate to the total balance of refinanced loans in every U.S. county.
 That gave us the expected total interest payments with, and without, refinancing.
 The difference between those two numbers yielded the total refinance savings by county.
 We also divided the total savings by the number of loans per county to produce the average savings per refinance.

-Sources: Mortgage Bankers Association, Freddie Mac's Q4 2013 Refinance Report
+Sources: Mortgage Bankers Association, Freddie Mac Primary Mortgage Market Survey